 3.D Students helping students through unique settlement programs

-Name of Sponsoring Group: World University Services of Canada (WUSC)/Entraide universitaire mondiale du Canada (EUMC)
+Name of Sponsoring Group: World University Service of Canada (WUSC)/Entraide universitaire mondiale du Canada (EUMC)

 Type of Sponsoring Group: Sponsorship Agreement Holder